pqml/kool-shell/README.md

 * User input with hidden input option
 * List input with multiple or single choice
 * Progressbar
-* Step-by-step logging
-* Todo manager to use with progressbar or step plugin
 * Create and add your own kool-shell plugins easily
 * Cool emojis!